Dorchester History Lesson: Dorchester Day Parade

-3.1 min readBy Published On: May 20th, 2023Categories: Features2 Comments on Dorchester History Lesson: Dorchester Day Parade
+3.1 min readBy Published On: June 1st, 2026Categories: Features5 Comments on Dorchester History Lesson: Dorchester Day Parade

-The Dorchester Day Parade is on June 4th!
-So what exactly is the parade celebrating?
+The Dorchester Day Parade is on June 7th!
+So, what exactly is the parade celebrating?
 What exactly is Dorchester Day (aka Dot Day)?
 Let’s find out together in this Caught in Dot History Lesson!

-First we have to go back to 1629.
-A group obtained a charter from the English king, Charles I, granting them permission to settle along the Massachusetts shore*.
-Ships set sail, carrying around 1,500 people, and the first ship to arrive at the Massachusetts Bay was the Mary and John with 130 settlers onboard.
-After arriving, the settlers scouted their new territory and on June 6, 1630 they decided on where to build.
+First, we have to go back to 1629.
+A group obtained a charter from the English king, Charles I, granting permission to settle along the Massachusetts shore*.
+Ships set sail, carrying about 1,500 people, and the first to arrive at Massachusetts Bay was the Mary and John, with 130 settlers on board.
+After arriving, the settlers scouted their new territory, and on June 6, 1630, they decided where to build.
 The site they picked?
-On top of present day Savin Hill!
-In September of 1630.
-They decided to call the area “Dorchester” naming it after the place where many of the settlers came from in England.
+On top of present-day Savin Hill!
+In September 1630, they decided to call the area “Dorchester,” after the place in England from which many of the settlers came.

-On June 5th, 1904 the Dorchester Historical Society organized and celebrated the first Dorchester Day to commemorate the founding of Dorchester in 1630.
-In the mid-1800s, the Dorchester Historical Society formed with a mission, in part, “to collect, preserve, and disseminate knowledge of the history of that section of the City of Boston which was formerly the Town of Dorchester.”
-One of the important aspects of their mission was to preserve the top of Savin Hill where the settlers first built.
-On that first “Dorchester Day,” around 200 people celebrated under a tent at the top of the hill; there were speeches and the Boston Municipal Band played.
+On June 5th, 1904, the Dorchester Historical Society organized and celebrated the first Dorchester Day to commemorate the founding of Dorchester in 1630.
+In the mid-1800s, the Dorchester Historical Society was formed with a mission, in part, “to collect, preserve, and disseminate knowledge of the history of that section of the City of Boston which was formerly the Town of Dorchester.”
+One important aspect of their mission was to preserve the top of Savin Hill, where the settlers first built.
+On that first “Dorchester Day,” about 200 people celebrated under a tent at the top of the hill; there were speeches, and the Boston Municipal Band played.

 The next year, 1905, was the first parade associated with Dorchester Day and that parade ended on Savin Hill, with, you guessed it, speeches.
 The first two celebrations were so successful that for the 3rd Dot Day, the City of Boston appropriated $2,000(!) for the daylong event and the mayor of Boston, John F. Fitzgerald, attended the celebration.
 Two US Cruisers, the Tacoma and the Cleveland, were even ordered to Dorchester Bay to shoot their cannons off at noon!